-Kansas City, MO lies within the Transition Zone on the USDA Plant Hardiness Zone Map.
-What this means to you and your lawn is that because winters are cold and harsh and summers are hot and dry, choosing which type of grass to plant for your lawn can be a challenging decision.
+Kansas City, Mo., lies within what turfgrass specialists call the “transition zone.”
+What this means to you and your lawn is that because winters are cold and harsh and summers are hot and dry, choosing which type of grass to plant for your lawn can be a challenge.
 Grasses most commonly used in Missouri are turf-type tall fescues because they have best adapted to the Missouri climate.
 Typically from what we’ve seen is that cool-season grasses that are well adapted to heat and drought perform the best in the region.

 There are two primary types of grasses; warm-season grasses and cool-season grasses.
-Warm-season grasses enjoy temperatures of 80 – 95 degrees fahrenheit and typically have a winter dormancy period of 3 – 5 months depending on the location.
-Cool-season grasses enjoy temperatures of 60 – 75 degrees fahrenheit and have the most active growth rates from the late summer to early winter and early spring to early summer.
-Compared to cool-season grasses, warm-season grasses usually have less pest problems, better water efficiency, and are obviously less sensitive to summer heat.
+Warm-season grasses grow best in temperatures of 80-95 degrees Fahrenheit and typically have a winter dormancy period of 3-5 months, depending on the location.
+Cool-season grasses grow best in temperatures of 60-75 degrees Fahrenheit and have the most active growth rates from the late summer to early winter and early spring to early summer.
+Compared to cool-season grasses, warm-season grasses usually have fewer pest problems, better water efficiency, and are obviously less sensitive to summer heat.

 “The cool-season bunch grass is easy to grow, while also being adaptable and disease resistant.
 It’s broad, coarse, deep green blades look good all season long, and it can also withstand the moderate heat and drought of summer.
 It also takes lots of foot traffic.”

-Tall fescue is a cool-season grass that resists heavy foot traffic and summer heat, making it a great general purpose grass for Missouri.
+Tall fescue is a cool-season grass that resists heavy foot traffic and summer heat, making it a great general-purpose grass for Missouri.
 There are over 100 cultivars of turf-type fescues that are differentiated by leaf texture and plant density.
-The primary reason for this grass’ toughness is its relatively deep root system, allowing the grass to be more drought resistant by being able to find water deeper in the soil profile.
+One reason for this grass’s toughness is its relatively deep root system, allowing the grass to be more drought-resistant by being able to find water deeper in the soil profile.
 It thrives in full sun to moderate shade and prefers to be mowed a little on the high side.
-It’s a bunch type grass that grows through rhizomes (below-ground stems) so thatch build up shouldn’t be a huge issue with this type of grass.
+It’s a bunch type grass that grows through rhizomes (below-ground stems) so thatch buildup shouldn’t be a huge issue with this type of grass.
 Consider this grass if you’re looking for a low to moderate maintenance lawn.

 Leaf Texture: Moderate to Coarse